Sovereign Harbour: Housing

-The housing developments in the marina contain a variety of different style houses and apartments both waterside and non-waterside.
+The housing developments in the marina contain a variety of different style houses and apartments, both waterside and non-waterside.
 Many properties include a private mooring in one of the harbours and some provide private and direct access from the property to a private jetty.

 Development began around the South Harbour and West Harbour but later extended to the land around the North Harbour and the small stretch of land between the Inner Harbour and the sea.
 There are now over 3,500 homes in the harbour.
-Most residents of the Harbour, pay an annual fee to the 'Sovereign Harbour Trust' for maintenance to the harbour, bridges, locks, cleaning the water ways and dredging the channel so boats can get in and out of the harbour, it also helps pay for coastal defences as well.
+Most residents of the Harbour pay an annual fee to the Sovereign Harbour Trust for maintenance to the harbour, bridges, locks, cleaning the waterways and dredging the channel so boats can get in and out of the harbour.
+This helps pay for coastal defences as well.

 Commercial

-At the western shore of the Inner Harbour there is the -so called- Waterfront with restaurants (including Harvester), coffee-shops, estate agents, chandlery etc. Directly behind this waterfront the large sheds are located for winter storage for yachts, boat repair shops etc.
+At the western shore of the Inner Harbour is the waterfront, with restaurants (including Harvester), coffee shops, estate agents, and chandlery.
+Directly behind this waterfront the large sheds are located for winter storage for yachts, and boat repair shops.

-There is also a commercial park directly behind the project with an ASDA supermarket, Next, Boots & Matalan stores, and others.
-All these large scale shops are built around a huge car-park.
-Although officially not part of the development, it offers visitors and residents much desired shopping options.
-Especially for visiting yachtsmen (without proper transport) these superstores are handy as Eastbourne town centre is a few miles away.
-Beside the commercial park, Innovation Park is being developed with various office buildings, including 'Pacific House'.
+There is a commercial park directly behind the project with an ASDA supermarket, Next, Boots, and Matalan stores.
+All these large scale shops are built around a huge car park.
+It offers visitors and residents shopping options.
+Especially for visiting yachtsmen (without proper transport), these superstores are handy as Eastbourne town centre is a few miles away.
+There is a former Frankie And Benny's restaurant in its own unit on the site; this site has been bought out by a local McDonald's franchise and is soon to open a new location of the restaurant chain.
+Beside the commercial park, Innovation Park is being developed with various office buildings, including Pacific House.
 It is beside the Harbour Medical Practice, open since 2011.

 Frequent bus services connect the harbour development with the centre of Eastbourne and the Seafront.

 Lifeboat

 The marina is also the location of the Eastbourne Lifeboat.
-The Tamar class all-weather lifeboat, namely The Diamond Jubilee 16-23' is normally anchored in the outer-harbour but can occasionally be seen moored in one of the locks during particularly bad weather conditions.
-In this case, locking procedures make sure that the lifeboat can still launch at very short notice when called-out.
+The Tamar class all-weather lifeboat, namely The Diamond Jubilee 16-23, is normally anchored in the Outer Harbour but can occasionally be seen moored in one of the locks during particularly bad weather conditions.
+In this case, locking procedures make sure that the lifeboat can still launch at very short notice when called out.

 Seals

-The harbour has also attracted several wildlife visitors including four grey seals.
-Once in 2013, before it went to Eastbourne and then Seaford.
+The harbour has attracted wildlife visitors including four grey seals in 2013.
 Another injured seal arrived in 2015.